-Fort Worth-Dallas Child Custody Attorney
+Fort Worth-Tarrant County Child Custody Attorney

 Children come first in our practice.
 We know how to protect children from harm using emergency restraining orders.
 Our Ft.
 Worth custody lawyers also help clients with parenting plan development, child support, visitation orders, and modification cases.

 When you have legal custody of a child, you have the right to make significant decisions in that child’s life, including those involving education, extracurricular activities, health care, and religion.

 Types of Child Custody